 Self-checkout systems are automated hardware and software solutions, allowing customers to process their purchases at retail stores, rather than needing assistance from a cashier.

-Self-checkouts are most common within retail stores that see a high volume of customers and multi-item purchases, such as grocery stores, convenience stores, and big-box retailers like Walmart Store and Target.
+Self-checkouts are most common within retail stores that see a high volume of customers and multi-item purchases, such as grocery and convenience stores.

-The appeal of assisted-checkout stations is two-fold.
-It’s intended to increase convenience and improve the in store experience for customers by reducing wait times.
+The appeal of self-checkout stations is two-fold.
+It’s intended to increase convenience and improve the in-store experience for customers by reducing wait times.
 Self-checkout machines also reduce labor costs by cutting down on the number of staffed lanes required in the checkout process.
-However, a Walmart spokesperson notes the importance of balancing the use of self-checkout and staffed lanes based on how busy the store is.

 Self-checkouts can take various forms within a storefront, including: